 Hunters must use the accommodations provided by the ranch at the luxury lodge.
 There are four luxury bedrooms with queen sized beds along with their own private bathrooms and showers.
 We have one larger bedroom with two bunk beds and a private bathroom/shower that will accommodate up to four hunters.

 Your guide will drop you off and pick you up at your hunt location twice daily.
-The semi-guided hunt will begin at 3 to 4 PM after their arrival when hunters are transported out to their blinds or tree stands.
+The semi-guided hunt will begin at 3 to 5 PM after their arrival when hunters are transported out to their blinds or tree stands.
 Pick-up for the evening hunts will be after dark.
 If you hit a hog and need assistance in a retrieval, you can contact your guide via cell phone for an earlier pick-up.
 The following morning, hunters will be taken out to their blinds or tree stands just prior to sunrise.
 You are required to stay in your blind or tree stand until at least 8 AM.
 After 8 AM, if you would like to spot and stalk, you are welcome to give it a try.
 Remember to keep the wind in your face!
 Wild hogs have an excellent sense of smell.
 Their eyesight is only good if you are caught moving.
 A bowhunter can get within 20-30 yards almost every time if the stalk is done well.

 Harvested wild hogs will be taken back to a professional skinning and processing room.
 Our "Ranch Processing" service includes 1) retrieval from the field, 2) gutting, 3) skinning, 4) removing the backstraps and tenderloins, 5) quartering, and 6) chilling your meat in a large walk-in cooler, or freezing your meat prior to departure.
 For the return trip home, we recommend that you bring one or two coolers for your meat.

 In an archery hog hunt, if you are using a pin site, it is best to have a sight light.
 Also, high powered, green or red lens flashlights can be used on picatinny stabilizers for low light conditions (Pigs will often time come in to your stand or blind right at dusk).
 Bring all your necessary hunting equipment and don’t forget to have extra arrows and broadheads.
 We have a few tree stand safety vests, but it is best to bring your own.
 All tree stands will have safety ropes to clip yourself onto prior to climbing.
 If you don’t like tree stands, you can hunt from one of the many stationary ground blinds.
 You are also welcome to bring your own pop-up blind for added mobility.
 If you are going to spot and stalk, we highly recommend snake boots or leggings, along with tick/insect repellent for your body and clothes.

 Transportation to or from the ranch:

 There are several local taxidermists that can do good wild boar mounts, or you can bring your trophy home to your own taxidermist.
 Wild boar skull mounts are popular and can be done by one of our guides for an additional fee.

 If you are going to go off into the woods, it is a good idea to go on-line to OnX Maps.
 You can download Oklahoma or the ranch area to save for offline mapping.
 Your GPS on any smartphone will work offline with an OnX map.
 Cell reception is best with Verizon.

-*A $250 deposit is require to preserve a date ($3000 group hunts).
+*A $1000 deposit is require to preserve a date ($3000 group hunts).
 Make checks payable to: